thebrianwong/a-day-in-bills-life/README.md

 - Added config file to force vsync on to address the next point

 - Got scrolling background closer to work, but has issue of weird black vertical line stutter.
-  Look online and turned vsync on but still has error.
+Looked online and turned vsync on but still has error.

 Adjustments:

 - Changed the logic of the scrolling background so that their x coordinates get reset to to off screen, instead of removing and adding a new object for the illusion of   an infinite scrolling background.

 6/14: followed new workflow